 This next part will depend on how your server is configured.
-Most Apache users have their domains configured at “virutal hosts” even if they don’t have multiple domains served through the server.
+Most Apache users have their domains configured at “virtual hosts” even if they don’t have multiple domains served through the server.
 If you’re unsure, check /usr/local/etc/apache24/extra/httpd-vhosts.conf.
-If you see your site configured in this file, change/add the following lines under the virtual host for your domain serving under port 443 (just look for the number 443):
+If you see your site configured in this file, change/add the following lines above for the virtual host for your domain serving under port 443 (just look for the number 443).

 Obviously, if you used a different folder location or names for your certificates, change those to the appropriate values.